Qjones254/react-dummy/README.md

 # react-dumy
-To view this code on your desktop,go ahead and;
+**I tried redirecting the click event to another page with a message but was unable** To view this code on your desktop,go ahead and;
   Fork it on your github
   copy the ssh key